modehnal/modehnal.github.io/README.md

     The `qecore-headless` script provides much more than that though:
     - Enables accessibility toolkit
     - It changes GDM custom.conf configuration to autologin `test` user without password so that the GDM login page is not in the way
     - It loads the environment variables from process `gnome-session-binary`.
-More specifically we look in the `/proc/<pid>/environ` take all values, add our own, and inject them to the os.environ of the `behave` so that our tests act as if they are running from the session itself.
-With this we can `fool` the system most of the time but there are cases where it is not enough, although the workarounds are simple.
+More specifically we look in the `/proc/<pid>/environ` take all values, add our own, and inject them to the `os.environ` of the `behave` so that our tests act as if they are running from the session itself.
+With this we can *fool* the system most of the time but there are cases where it is not enough, although the workarounds are simple.
-    - It configures user session in sense that you can choose if you would like to start Xorg `qecore-headless --session-type xorg` or Wayland `qecore-headless --session-type wayland`
+    - It configures user session in sense that you can choose if you would like to start Xorg or Wayland:
+      - `qecore-headless --session-type xorg`
+      - `qecore-headless --session-type wayland`
-    - It is able to configure user desktop, namely GNOME `qecore-headless --session-desktop gnome` and GNOME Classic `qecore-headless --session-desktop gnome-classic`
+    - It is able to configure user desktop, namely GNOME or GNOME Classic
+      - `qecore-headless --session-desktop gnome`
+      - `qecore-headless --session-desktop gnome-classic`
     - It makes sure the restart is done cleanly by checking `logind`
     - It sets up other configuration to allow you to figure out system issues, like issue of `accessibility toolkit` turning off
     - It will adapt `gsettings` values which we use most of the time and can sometime be annoying to deal with by hand
-    - It does extensive troubleshooting when the GDM start fails ([The qecore-headless troubleshooting](https://modehnal.github.io/data/headless_colour_troubleshooting.png)) In the example you will not see anything wrong, I forced the error by stopping the gdm before the end of the setup.
+    - It does extensive troubleshooting when the GDM start fails ([The qecore-headless troubleshooting](https://modehnal.github.io/data/headless_colour_troubleshooting.png)) In the example you will not see anything wrong, I forced the error by stopping the GDM before the verification section got executed.
     - It can enforce session type, meaning it will check the system configuration and running session and will fail on mismatch
     - It provides `--keep <int>` parameter, enabling to use one session for multiple tests.
 For example `qecore-headless --keep 5 "behave -kt <test_name>"` will make sure it runs 5 tests before restarting the session.
     - I am testing this script on RHEL8/9, Fedoras from version 35 to rawhide and on multiple architectures namely x86_64, ppc64le, aarch64 and s390x.
 It works on these architectures and systems out of the box.

     All in all, this is a base script we run before we start to do anything.
 The `qecore-headless` is a script that executes another script.
-In the example above it started `behave -kt <test_name>`.
+In the line above it started `behave -kt <test_name>`.
 If it does not get any parameter the `bash` is the default script.
 Which is what we want on our machines where we test by hand.
 We start the script and after that we only work with behave.
 While from time to time restarting the session simply by `Ctrl+D` or `exit` and starting new `qecore-headless`.
 Very convenient and easy to use.

     ```console
       [test@localhost]$ qecore-headless